jkk290/recursion-project/README.md

 # recursion-project
-Practice recursion to takle Fibonacci and merge sort
+Practice recursion to tackle Fibonacci and merge sort